 It is the Trustee's responsibility to ensure that the managers' investment approaches are consistent with its policies before any new appointment, and to monitor and to consider terminating any existing arrangements that appear to be investing contrary to those policies.
-The Trustee expects investment managers, where appropriate, to make decisions based on assessments of the longer term financial and non-financial performance of debt/equity issuers, and to engage with issuers to improve their performance.
+The Trustee expects investment managers, where appropriate, to make decisions based on assessments of the longer term financial and non-financial performance of debt/equity issuers, and to engage with issuers to improve their performance (or where this is not appropriate to explain why).
 It assesses this when selecting and monitoring managers.

 The Trustee evaluates investment manager performance by considering performance over both shorter and longer-term periods as available.
 Except in closed-ended funds where the duration of the investment is determined by the fund's terms, the duration of a manager's appointment will depend on strategic considerations and the outlook for future performance.
 The Trustee's policy is not to fix the duration of any mandate in advance, instead it aims to monitor managers on an ongoing basis based on performance and other key indicators (including but not limited to the views of their advisers).
 If serious concerns arise termination of the mandate will be considered.
 Generally, the Trustee would be unlikely to terminate a mandate on short-term performance grounds alone.
+If a manager is not meeting its performance objectives the Trustee will consider alternative arrangements.